checkr/openmock/README.md

 # OpenMock
 OpenMock is a Go service that can mock services in integration tests, staging environment, or anywhere.
 The goal is to simplify the process of writing mocks in various channels.
-Currently it supports three channels:
+Currently it supports the following channels:

 - HTTP
+- gRPC
 - Kafka
 - AMQP (e.g. RabbitMQ)